akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

 After updating the product, verify that the event was successfully triggered by checking the payload received at your destination URL.

-::: panel-link Let's see the API reference!
-[Next](/akeneo-event-platform/api-reference.html)
+::: panel-link Explore Key Concepts to deepen your understanding of the [Akeneo Event Platform](/akeneo-event-platform/concepts.html)
 :::